rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

   software by doing it and *helping others do it*."
   - Worked on a (nearly) no estimates project.
   - Worked on a team who used the Lean Estimation techniques we'll talk about.
+- Todd Little has a talk called "To Estimate or #NoEstimates, that is the question".
+I had seen the talk before coming up with this title, but it was unintentional.
+Maybe a Freudian slip but not a concious decision.
+  - I originally was going to call this Refactor.Rename(NE -> LE).
+- This is my first time presenting like this, so let's talk about something really controversial.

 ---